dangub86/i-Divi-Post-Settings/README.txt

 == Description ==

-Once you activate the plugin you will see three new sections called 'Divi Post Settings', 'Divi Page Settings' and 'Divi Project Settings' under the Blog panel in the Divi Theme Customizer.
+Once you activate the plugin you will see four new sections called 'Divi Post Settings', 'Divi Page Settings', 'Divi Project Settings' and 'Divi Product Settings' under the Blog panel in the Divi Theme Customizer.
 From here you can set your default values for Divi Settings.

 Once saved, every time you will create a new post, page or project you'll have these Divi Settings already set.
 No more frequent changes required every time you write a new post!

-Further, a useful option will let you to set as default Divi Post Settings those ones used in your last post published.

 More info on www.howidivit.com/divi-post-settings/